Top 4 IB schools in USA

 The rigorous, balanced approach of the IB program allows schools to place their primary focus and emphasis on preparing students for the social, emotional, and intellectual challenges associated with pursuing further education at a college or university.
 Thanks to this approach, IB schools provide both classic academic knowledge in core and elective subjects, as well as activities and assignments that develop important social skills in areas such as conflict resolution, problem-solving, and critical thinking.
 All of this together helps make students successful learners and well-rounded individuals, ready for the challenges of today and tomorrow.

 The IB curriculum offers a broad understanding of what education is by its very nature.
-In such schools, it encompasses both "hard skills" — solid knowledge in mathematics, development of language abilities — as well as the formation and development of "soft skills": communication abilities, empathy, and an international outlook.
+In such schools, it encompasses both hard skills — solid knowledge in mathematics, development of language abilities — as well as the formation and development of soft skills: communication abilities, empathy, and an international outlook.

 Advantages of studying at IB schools in America for foreigners